-Here's my perfect Uganda itinerary, and I really hope it will convince you to come visit this overlooked part of East Africa.
-It will take you from the chaos of Kampala to tracking chimpanzees and wild mountain gorillas in the jungle, to spotting fig tree-climbing lionesses in Queen Elizabeth National park, and rafting the Nile River.
+Here’s my perfect Uganda itinerary, and I really hope it will convince you to visit this overlooked side of East Africa.
+It will take you from the chaos of Kampala to tracking chimpanzees and wild mountain gorillas in the jungle to spotting fig tree-climbing lionesses in Queen Elizabeth National park, and rafting the Nile River.
 Take your pick and book that flight to the Pearl of Africa!

 Here’s my perfect Uganda itinerary:

 At first glance, Kampala looks like any other capital city in Africa.
 Filled with gritty buildings and chaotic streets, most travelers choose to skip the city and head straight west.

 My secret, however?
 Kampala is my favorite city in Africa and I think it’s a crime not to include at least one day here in your Uganda itinerary.
 Once you get past the seemingly-uninviting facade, Kampala is an extremely dynamic city with enough historical attractions and an incredible nightlife to keep you occupied for a couple of days.

 Head over to this post for a detailed Kampala travel guide I wrote that will show you why I fell hard for this compelling city.

 Jinja (1 day)

 Jinja is a charming little town east of Kampala that is home to the source of the Nile River.
 Those with an adventurous heart can go white water rafting on the world’s second longest river.

 Jinja is easily doable as a day trip from Kampala, but if time allows, spending a night while getting lulled by the roars of the Nile isn’t a terrible idea.